Royal Society of Sculptors: Spotlight Award

-Founded in 2017, Contemporary Sculpture Fulmer is a private sculpture park in Buckinghamshire which surveys the breadth of contemporary sculptural practice.
+Founded in 2017, Contemporary Sculpture Fulmer is a private sculpture park in Buckinghamshire that surveys the breadth of contemporary sculptural practice.
 A new area of woodland has been opened out to create an environment for an artist to install a single large work or a series of works creating a solo installation.
 Society members and fellows are invited to propose new or recent work that is suitable for display outside over summer.
 The Spotlight exhibition is included on the route taken by all visitors to the gardens, but it is also separate and distinct from the rest of the sculpture trail, and as such applicants are encouraged to engage with the idea of it as a solo exhibition en plain air.
 The successful applicant works closely with director George Marsh.
 The current winner is Daniel Solomons.